LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

-OVER 450,000 HEALTHY TREES WILL BE CUT DOWN — fog-capturing, shade-creating, carbon-sequestering trees that are more wildfire resilient than the grasslands and shrubs that started the devastating 1991 Oakland hills fire.
+OVER 450,000 HEALTHY TREES WILL BE CUT DOWN — fog-capturing, shade-creating, land-cooling, carbon-sequestering trees that are more wildfire resilient than the grasslands and shrubs that started the devastating 1991 Oakland hills fire.

 Over 2,000 acres of land will be de-forested; trees cut down and chopped up into logs and wood chips left on the ground.
 Literally tons of dead wood will be left to dry out in the direct sun — since shade-producing forest canopy will be destroyed.